kpratik2015/Web-Design-Helpers/Angular Schematics/README.md

 ## Template files

 They are used as a basis for the new files added to a target project when a schematic is run by the Angular CLI.

+**Remember to rebuild the schematic after making changes!**

+**Schematics run in dry-run mode by default when invoked with the Schematics CLI!**